-Camera Shopping in Tokyo Pt.
-2 – Ginza
+Camera Shopping in Tokyo – Eastside (Updated for 2019)

 Ginza is one of Tokyo’s most upscale areas, and it is famed for having some of the most expensive real estate on earth.
-There are big brand shops galor here, it is every shoppers dream.
-But you will also find some of the best camera shops in the world in Ginza.
-You can spend all day walking around this place and you can often find me prowling the stores here.
-There is something for everyone.
+Here you will also find some of the best camera shops in the world.
+You can spend all day walking around this place and there is something for everyone.

 The original Lemon store is located in Ginza and just a short walk down the street from Nikon House.
 It is deceptive though as you might just walk past it.
 It is located on the 8th floor of a building that houses a church.
 Once you are inside you will know you have found the right place.